Alison-Albino/BeautyBook/replit.md

 - **Architecture**: Client/server separation with secure API endpoints

 ## Current Status
-- Migrating from Replit Agent to Replit environment
+- ✅ **Migration completed successfully** from Replit Agent to Replit environment
-- All dependencies are already installed
+- All dependencies are installed and working
 - Project follows modern web application patterns and security best practices
+- SQLite database is configured and running with example data
+- Admin authentication system implemented with one-time setup

 ## Project Architecture
 - `client/` - React frontend with shadcn/ui components